DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-devised a knowing expression for this phenomenon by suggesting that when a firm creates a remarkable product and then makes its free to use, the actual product is not the one everybody believes it to be.[^20] What Google ultimately sell to us are our practices, our own gaze.
+devised a knowing expression for this phenomenon by suggesting that when a firm creates a remarkable product and then makes its free to use, the actual product is not the one everybody believes it to be.[^20] What Google ultimately sells to us are our practices, our own gaze.
 What Google also sells, is advertisement space along with the audience who will be exposed to it.
 The real product is the user and the true customers are the advertisers.
 Google and Facebook have every reason to